trevorwitter/NYC-Real-Estate/README.md

 Additional variables, such as total number of sales, condos vs co-ops, property type, buiding codes and tax codes will be incorporated into analysis.
 ![alt tag](https://github.com/trevorwitter/NYC-Real-Estate-/blob/master/Annual_Sales_graph.tiff)

+### Next Steps
-Current analysis only focuses on Manhattan; finished project will include all 5 boroughs.
-Once complete, the user will be able to select trend data broken down by property type and neighborhood.
-Plan to also add analysis incorporating property tax data.
+The current analysis only focuses on Manhattan; I would like to update to include all 5 boroughs.
+I would also like to further group sales by property type and add additional statistical measures.
+I developed this project primarily to get a feel for [flask](http://flask.pocoo.org) and creating interactive Bokeh plots with javascript callbacks.